-The provision of access to such a wide range of online resources is valued by those who use the University's libraries.
-In a recent annual National Student Survey comments about University of Edinburgh libraries included: "The online library was a big positive; I could work from home and save money on books" and "Digital library access is great, a huge amount of content available easily."
+The provision of such a wide range of online resources is valued by those who use the University's libraries.
+National Student Survey comments about University of Edinburgh libraries resource provision are positive and demonstrate that students appreciate the benefits of increased access to online resources.